felixlinker/homepage/content/_index.md

 ### Cyclic Induction for the Tamarin Prover

-Recently, we developed and implemented a new induction scheme for the Tamarin prover.
+We developed and implemented a new induction scheme for the Tamarin prover in the paper "Looping for Good: Cyclic Proofs for Security Protocols."
-This induction scheme allowed us to prove the Signal protocol secure without using any auxiliary lemmas and almost fully automatically.
+This induction scheme exploits recurring patterns in Tamarin's constraint systems and allows us to prove the Signal protocol secure without using any auxiliary lemmas and almost fully automatically.
-This work is currently under submission for scientific publication.
+Our work opens an exciting new research area where automatic induction helps scale security protocol verification, as we provide a fundamentally new and general induction mechanism, and we plan to further enhance Tamarin's proof automation using this work in the future.

 ## Publications

+* Linker F., Sprenger C., Cremers C., Basin D. **Looping for Good: Cyclic Proofs for Security Protocols**.
+To appear: Conference on Computer and Communications Security (CCS).
+2023. ([pre-publication](https://doi.org/10.3929/ethz-c-000783356))
 * Linker F. **Protocol Design and Analysis in the Symbolic Model**.
 Doctoral Thesis.
 2025. ([pdf](/doc/phd_thesis.pdf)|[electronic version](https://doi.org/20.500.11850/784312))
 * Linker F., Sasse R., Basin D. **A Formal Analysis of Apple's iMessage PQ3 Protocol**.
 34th USENIX Security Symposium, (USENIX Security).
 2025. ([eprint](https://eprint.iacr.org/2024/1395)|[USENIX](https://www.usenix.org/conference/usenixsecurity25/presentation/linker)|[Apple Blog](https://security.apple.com/blog/imessage-pq3/))
 * Linker F., Basin D. **SOAP: A Social Authentication Protocol**.
 33rd USENIX Security Symposium (USENIX Security).
 2024. ([pdf](https://www.usenix.org/system/files/sec24summer-prepub-1083-linker.pdf)|[USENIX](https://www.usenix.org/conference/usenixsecurity24/presentation/linker))